-Pour the batter into your prepared pans and transfer them to the oven.
+Pour batter into prepared pans and transfer them to oven.

-Cool the cakes for 10 minutes in the pans on a wire rack, then loosen the edges by running a knife along the sides, turn the cakes out onto the racks and cool for at least another hour before frosting.
+Cool cakes for 10 minutes in pans on a wire rack, then loosen edges by running a knife along side.
+Turn cakes out onto racks and cool for at least another hour before frosting.